From Continual Learning to SGD and Back: Better Rates for Continual Linear Models: Introduction

-Our work focuses on a widely studied analytical setting---realizable continual linear regression, where $T$ tasks are learned sequentially over $k$ iterations according to a uniform \emph{random ordering}. \citet{evron2022catastrophic} established that the worst-case expected forgetting lies between $\Omega\prn{\hfrac{1}{k}}$ and $\bigO\prn{\hfrac{(d-\rankavg)}{k}}$, where $d$ is the problem dimensionality, and $\rankavg$ is the average rank of individual data matrices.
-This raises a fundamental question with critical implications in highly overparameterized regimes: \emph{Does the worst-case forgetting necessarily scale with the dimensionality, and if so, is the dependence indeed linear?}
+Our work focuses on a widely studied analytical setting---realizable continual linear regression,\footnote{ While simple, continual linear regression captures key factors in CL, \eg task similarity \citep{hiratani2024disentangling,tsipory2025greedy}, task recurrence \citep{evron2022catastrophic}, overparameterization \citep{goldfarb2023analysis}, and algorithmic effects \citep{doan2021NTKoverlap,peng2023ideal}.
+We follow prior work analyzing continual \emph{optimization} dynamics under the assumption that training data across tasks are jointly realizable \citep{evron2022catastrophic,evron23continualClassification}.
+In contrast, \emph{statistical} formulations allow label noise but assume i.i.d.~features \citep{lin2023theory,banayeeanzade2025theoretical} or commutative covariances \citep{li2023fixed,zhao2024statistical}---while our analysis applies to arbitrary data matrices. } where $T$ tasks are learned sequentially over $k$ iterations in a uniform \emph{random ordering}. \citet{evron2022catastrophic} established that the worst-case expected forgetting lies between $\Omega\prn{\hfrac{1}{k}}$ and $\bigO\prn{\hfrac{(d-\rankavg)}{k}}$, where $d$ is the problem dimensionality, and $\rankavg$ the average rank of individual data matrices.
+This raises a fundamental question, critical in highly overparameterized regimes: \emph{Does worst-case forgetting necessarily scale with dimensionality, and if so, is the dependence indeed linear?}

-To this end, we bridge continual learning and the literature on last-iterate stochastic gradient descent (SGD) analysis.
+To this end, we bridge continual learning and last-iterate stochastic gradient descent (SGD) analysis.
 We revisit an established connection between continual linear regression and the Kaczmarz method for solving systems of linear equations \citep{karczmarz1937angenaherte, evron2022catastrophic}.
-Given rank-$1$ tasks, this method is known to perform a \emph{normalized} stochastic gradient step on the least squares objective, fully minimizing the current task's loss and implying a ``stepwise-optimal'' step size.
-Deepening this connection, we prove that even for \emph{general} data ranks, learning a task in continual linear regression and performing an update in the Kaczmarz method, are both equivalent to a \emph{single} SGD step on a modified objective with a constant, stepwise-optimal step size.
+Given rank-$1$ tasks, each update of these methods is known to reduce to a {normalized} stochastic gradient step, fully minimizing the current task's least squares objective using a ``stepwise-optimal'' step size.
+Extending to general rank, we prove that learning an \emph{entire} task in continual linear regression is equivalent to a \emph{single} SGD step on a modified objective with a fixed, stepwise-optimal step size.